 Symptoms of Chagas disease in the acute phase (the first few weeks or months) are:

 - Mild flu-like symptoms, such as fever, fatigue, body aches, and headaches

 - Swelling or a sore near the eye or on the side of the face where the bite or infection occurred (visible in fewer than half of infected people)

 Symptoms of Chagas disease in the chronic (or long-term) phase may include:

 - Heart failure

 - Abnormal heart rhythm

-The symptoms of Chagas disease may resemble other medical conditions or problems.
-Always consult your health care provider for a diagnosis.
+The symptoms of Chagas disease may look like other medical conditions or problems.
+Always see your healthcare provider for a diagnosis.

 How is Chagas disease diagnosed?